monsieur-delta/universum/README.md

 I daresay that some researchers may find this concept similar to the concept of _God_.
 Based on the anthropomorphism of the concept of God, it is not entirely suitable; the concept of the supernatural as a phenomenon, the study of which involves mental going beyond the boundaries of our universum - our _Universe_, is better suited here, and it is only appropriate if you simply want to associate a given concept with some more familiar concept.

 Below, I present you a fact map that describes Universum for it to become knowable for you.

+To fully understand this concept I recommend to imagine _The Absolute Universum_ so as its understanding is located on the border of spacetime nature of imagination/thinking.

 # Fact Map